 Crime Statistics Report

-Convinced that an informed public is a safety-conscious public, Kutztown willingly shares all information related to the safety and security of the campus community and complies with all laws pertaining to the reporting of crime and the public's right to information.
+Convinced that an informed public is a safety-conscious public, Kutztown gladly provides all information related to the safety and security of the campus community.
+The University willingly complies with all laws pertaining to the reporting of crime and the public's right to information.
 Kutztown also maintains strict compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act as well as all other laws governing the release of crime statistics and personal information.

 HATE CRIME STATISTICS

 In 2010, Kutztown University received three reports of hate crimes: destruction, damage or vandalism of property that occurred on campus.
 One showed bias based upon race, one showed bias based upon religion and one showed bias based upon sexual orientation.
 The latter of these three occurred in a campus residential facility.
 There were no reports of hate crimes that occurred on non-campus property or public property.